F-Haferkorn/ogis-cxxloop-examples/README.md

  - ALGORITHMics: It allows/lead  the developer to notate code that completely does _NOT depend on the iteration index_.
  - OPTIMIZATION: It opens the way to enhanced optimizations for new compiler implementations.

-REMMARK on TEACHing C/C++: As far as  know:
+REMARK on TEACHing C/C++: As far as  know:
   - !!! the UK-Government decided to "force" (childern||pupils) form 4-years on to learn how to programm. !!!
   - 2nd grade (7years old) pupils are able to cope wit the concept of PRINTING, LOOPING and generating textual/graphical outputs.
   - But CONDITIONS with the need of using boolean Expressions like AND, OR, NOT are a very hard stuff at  that age.